Your health is our number one concern.

 - Please bring a mask and a water bottle.

 - If you have ANY symptoms whatsoever please be in touch to cancel your appointment.
 There will be no late cancellation fees if you are experiencing symptoms.

-- Upon arrival, please remain in your car until 5 minutes prior to your appointment.
-If you're a new client, please come in up to 15 minutes early to get an introduction and tour.
+- If you're a new client, please come in up to 15 minutes early to get an introduction and tour.

 - Once in your float room, your session will proceed as they always have.